WanderingSpaceThinker/nonexistence/_posts/2021-07-16-Irrelevancy-climate-change - Copie.md

 ![scrabble]({{ site.baseurl }}{{ page.images[1].image_path }})
 <p class="legend">Wait, that's not how Scrabble works!</p>

+Note that this way of thinking can be generalized to all sorts of issues.
+It's based on the core principle of [FMECA](https://en.wikipedia.org/wiki/Failure_mode,_effects,_and_criticality_analysis), where you try to prevent/mitigate problems, by evaluating the probability of the event occurring and the damage it might cause.

+A minor annoyance that happens all the time is worth preventing, as well as an unlikely but life-threatening event.
+So, imagine if we had a very likely and very life-threatening event to deal with...

-There you have it, in my analysis taking actions, even if it's meaningless isn't so bad, especially when you compare to the other possibility.
-So we should take actions regardless of the origin or reality of global warming, hence why I think it's irrelevant.
+There you have it, taking action, even if ultimately meaningless isn't so bad, especially when you compare to the other possibility.
+So we should act regardless of the origin or reality of global warming, hence why I think it's irrelevant.
 Now, what level of action to take in order to minimize risks is the real debate we should have.

 In the end, the path we'll take is one between those two extremes.
 I'll just hope it's one where we don't regret too much the choices made for us here and now...